pathakjainisha909-beep/Assignment_/README.md

 - Integrate external data sources for a unified dataset.
 - Provide a structured schema for scalable data management.

-### Future Potential
-- Enable semantic similarity search using embeddings (code included but not active—see `embed_companies.py` for setup).

 ## Prerequisites
 - **Python 3.8+**
 - **PostgreSQL 15+**